danjokeny/ScholarshipApplication/README.md

 4. Added phone field and set default role to requester
 5. Set data-services port to 3300 to match server
 6. Created a user and verified in Compass
+7. Created nav bar, users table, and cleaned up users form
+8. Verified that user creation is working from cleaned-up form
+9. Ran out of time - need to do final edits for delete and edit